Salma-Muhammad-Elnady/Diabetes-project/README.md

 # Technologies Used :
 * Frontend: HTML, CSS, JavaScript.
 * Backend: Python, Flask.
 * Machine learning: logistic regression, KNN, SVM, random forest, decision tree, XGBoost, and XGBoost was chosen as the best model in terms of precision, recall, and, ROC-AUC for predicting diabetes outcomes in a web application.

+ # Project steps :
+ ### 1. Data Import:
++ Download the Diabetes dataset from Kaggle.

+### 2. Data Analysis:
+* Explore data and analyze different features.
+*